mlibrary/conflupdater/Readme.md

-# Taghosts to Confluence
+# Confluence Updater

-Given the source data for taghosts, update the relevant page in the Confluence wiki.
+A command line utility to easy updating confluence from regular data sources.
+Originally written to update the taghosts page and the IIA vulnerability scan reports.

 ## Installation